gugarosa/opfython/README.md

 ## Installation

-We belive that everything have to be easy.
-Not diffucult or daunting, OPFython will be the one-to-go package that you will need, from the very first instalattion to the daily-tasks implementing needs.
-If you may, just run the following under your most preferende Python environment (raw, conda, virtualenv, whatever)!:
+We believe that everything has to be easy.
+Not tricky or daunting, OPFython will be the one-to-go package that you will need, from the very first installation to the daily-tasks implementing needs.
+If you may just run the following under your most preferred Python environment (raw, conda, virtualenv, whatever)!:

 ```Python
 pip install .